acend/openshift-operations-training/content/en/docs/04/02_evictions.md

 oc get limitranges --namespace <namespace>
 ```

-You now know why it was crucial at the beginning of this lab to create the namespace using `oc create namespace`.
+Now you know why it was crucial to create the namespace using `oc create namespace` at the beginning of this lab.
 This command does what it says, it simply creates a namespace but does not respect the default project template, so the LimitRange object was never created.

 {{% alert title="Note" color="primary" %}}